harmonoman/CreativeCompanion/resources/design-document.md

 ###### Customization:

-* Users will have the ability to customize and modify the content within their projects and word pools to suit their specific requirements.
+* Users will have the ability to customize and modify the content within their projects and wordpools to suit their specific requirements.

 # 6. API